 Agrawal is a fast-spoken, voracious entrepreneur who, along with many other accomplishments (including founding a chain of farm-to-table pizza restaurants, authoring the book “Do Cool Sh*t”, and landing a place on Forbes’ “Top 20 Millenials On a Mission” list), is the co-founder and CEO of THINX, a technologically inspired brand of underwear to protect women on their periods.
 Semaan Vernon, a Creators Project mainstay, founded and stands CEO of the activist boutique Slow Factory and co-founded Le Design Team.
 In her work at Slow Factory, Semaan Vernon transforms Creative Commons images—she is also a longstanding advocate for open data—into luxurious and eco-friendly scarves, ties, and bracelets to raise funds for causes such as WWF’s conservation initiatives.

 The two innovators met on a panel at the General Assembly this September, where they led a discussion on eCommerce in New York.
-Common industries, objectives, and values, along with an infectious respect for one another, propelled this forth into further collaboration—the latest example of which is "Beyond Vivienne Westwood."
-At the discussion, Agrawal and Semaan Vernon spoke to the roles and responsibilities of everyone involved in the process of production—from the local businesswomen selling the reusable cloth pads in Uganda as part of THINX's partnership with AFRIpads, to the World Wildlife Fund behind Slow Factory’s “Petit Atlas” campaign, and finally to the consumers buying—or simply admiring—these products.
+Common industries, objectives, and values, along with an infectious respect for one another, propelled this forth this collaboration further—the latest example of which is "Beyond Vivienne Westwood."
+At the discussion, Agrawal and Semaan Vernon spoke to the roles and responsibilities of everyone involved in the process of production—from the local businesswomen selling the reusable cloth pads in Uganda as part of THINX's partnership with AFRIpads, to the World Wildlife Fund behind Slow Factory’s “Petit Atlas” campaig, and finally to the consumers buying—or simply admiring—these products.
 For the eager designers present, the discussion also offered tricks-of-the-trade testimonials (Agrawal, for instance, is a big proponent for brainstorming dinner parties), and activism anecdotes, like the time the ESA gave Semaan Vernon a (very angry) call.

 I was fortunate enough to get the chance to moderate this discussion and to ask both women about the challenges of staying afloat in a climate of consumerism, working with NGOs, and why empowerment models really work.